RoboterHund/kitsune-numbers/README.md

 It may be slower than using hard-coded data types, but it will spare the trouble of having to choose them.
 Also, it will be faster than using `BigDecimal` everywhere, and will not have the unstability of `double`.

 ---

 It started as part of a private repo, but then it started to look as an independent module.

+The biggest problem is that operations with big numbers are still as slow as using `BigInteger`, but at least the exactitude of the results is guaranteed.

 _RoboterHund87_
 _2015_